-A ll social media postings MUST be pre-approved by
+All social media postings MUST be pre-approved by

 Campus Principal or Supervisor

 PRIOR TO POSTING

-No Exceptions
+\No Exceptions\

-D PERSONAL ACCOUNTS
+☐ PERSONAL ACCOUNTS

 A. W. Brown Leadership Academy does not take a position on an employee's decision to participate in blogs, wikis, social media pages, etc. for personal use on personal time.
-If, however, staff members choose to do so, staff members should not communicate with scholars and families regarding topics pertaining to your work with AWBLA.
+If, however, staff members choose to do so, staff members should not communicate with scholars and families regarding topics pertaining to their work with AWBLA.